KISTI-hackathon-2017/GI-Angel/README.md

 ## Methodology

-# 1.Create houses/parcel map using Google Earth Pro.
+1. Create houses/parcel map using Google Earth Pro.
 # 2.Import data into PostGIS database management software.
 # 3.Visualize air pollution levels in QGIS software
 # 4.Analyze air pollution using spatial operations, such as union and intersection.